AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/ssr.md

 >[!NOTE]
 >
 >Adobe recommends a separate Adobe I/O Runtime workspace per environment (stage, prod, testing, etc.).
 This allows for typical systems development life cycle (SDLC) patterns with different versions of a single application deployed to different environments.
-See the document [CI/CD for Project Firefly Applications](https://www.adobe.io/apis/experienceplatform/project-firefly/docs.html#!AdobeDocs/project-firefly/master/guides/ci_cd_for_firefly_apps.md) for more information.
+See the document [CI/CD for App Builder Applications](https://developer.adobe.com/app-builder/docs/guides/deployment/ci_cd_for_firefly_apps/) for more information.
 >
 >A separate workspace is not needed per instance (author, publish) unless there are differences in the runtime implementation per instance type.